-Directors approve the Risk Management Policy based on recommendations from the Audit and Risk Committee.
+The directors of Top Energy approve the Risk Management Policy based on recommendations from the Audit and Risk Committee.
 In addition, the Audit and Risk Committee undertakes the functions relating to Risk Management set out in the Audit and Risk Committee Charter.

 The CEO will provide a report to the Audit and Risk Committee, at least every two years, reviewing the risk management framework and a review of internal control processes will be provided annually.
-A copy of the Company's risk register, identifying the main risks impacting on the Group, will be provided monthly to the Board
+A copy of the Top Energy risk register, identifying the main risks impacting on the Group, will be provided monthly to the Board